web-push-libs/web-push-php/README.md

 * No padding (not recommended)
 * Recommended padding (default)
 * Maximum padding
+* Custom padding

 With the maximum padding, the encrypted payload will always have a size of 4096 bytes.
 This may increase the computation time, that’s why this padding is not enabled, but highly recommended.

+**Be careful with the custom padding!**.
+You can set the padding length of your choice, but the maximum size depends on the encoding.
+It is 4078 and 3993 for `AESGCM` and `AES128GCM` respectively.

 ```php
 <?php